 The Svalbard archipelago is one of the most dramatic places on earth.
 Just 600 miles south of the North Pole, it is a land of rugged mountains, Arctic pack-ice, and ancient glaciers.
 Experience one of the last great wildernesses on Earth.
 Nothing can prepare you for your first sighting of a wild Polar Bear!
-Plus witness huge populations of sea birds, as well as Barnacle Goode, Red Phalarope, and more.
+Plus witness huge populations of sea birds, as well as Barnacle Goose, Red Phalarope, and more.

 To secure a charter, we must survey our interest in this exciting adventure now.
 Get on the "possible list" today!